 What’s essential to remember is the best customer retention strategies are only possible when marketing and data science work together to reduce customer churn across the board.

-You can certainly use a customer data platform like BlueConic without the aid of a data analyst to leverage easy-to-deploy customer churn prediction models like those offered in AI Workbench.
+You can certainly use a customer data platform (CDP) like BlueConic without the aid of a data analyst to leverage easy-to-deploy customer churn prediction models.

-If you don’t have a CDP (or simply need assistance with getting going with this kind of machine learning model), a data analyst can help you dissect your quantitative customer data from your various sources to see what commonalities exist among premier buying segments, like:
+If you don’t have a CDP (or simply need assistance with getting going with machine learning models), a data analyst can help you dissect your quantitative customer data from your various sources to see what commonalities exist among premier buying segments, like:

 - The number of customers to buy your highest-priced products or services